thomascullen/voicebox/README.md

 What's the weather like in Dublin
 ```

+## Adding Responders
+When you run voicebox for the first time it will create a `responders.json` file
+at `~/.voicebox/responders.json` here you can add voicebox responders which will
+be downloaded from NPM.
+You must restart voicebox to download repsonders you add
+to the `responders.json` file.

 ## Adding better voices
 You can change the voice in the OS X speech and dictation settings.
 In the system voice dropdown you can select 'custom' which will allow you to download more voices.
 I use 'Samantha' which is the same voice used by siri on the iPhone.